-- The install server is on the same subnet as the cluster nodes. - The install server is not itself a cluster node. - The install server runs a release of the Oracle Solaris OS that is supported by the Oracle Solaris Cluster software.

-• Each new cluster node is configured as a custom AI installation client that uses the custom AI directory that you set up for Oracle Solaris Cluster installation.
+- The install server is on the same subnet as the cluster nodes. - The install server is not itself a cluster node. - The install server runs a release of the Oracle Solaris OS that is supported by the Oracle Solaris Cluster software. - Each new cluster node is configured as a custom AI installation client that uses the custom AI directory that you set up for Oracle Solaris Cluster installation.

 Follow the appropriate instructions for your software platform and OS version to set up the AI install server and DHCP server.
-See Chapter 8, "Setting Up an AI Server" in Installing Oracle Solaris 11.3 Systems and Working With DHCP in Oracle Solaris 11.3.
+See Chapter 4, Setting Up the AI Server in Automatically Installing Oracle Solaris 11.4 Systems and Working With DHCP in Oracle Solaris 11.4.